Preparing your toddler for big changes

 Be prepared

-Often, big changes for Baby come on the heels of big changes for the adults in her life, such as a job change or another major life event.
+Often, big changes for Baby come on the heels of big changes for the adults in their life, such as a job change or another major life event.
 While doing extra research is certainly an added step during a potentially stressful time, taking extra steps to help Baby feel at ease can help the whole process run more smoothly for all involved.

 Get excited